sendsmaily/sendsmaily-wordpress-plugin/readme.txt

 = How to set up widget for signup form? =

-1. Validate your smaily credentials in Smaily settings menu.
+1. Validate your Smaily credentials in Smaily settings menu.
 2. Move to Appearance -> Widget menu from admin page sidepanel.
 3. Add Smaily Newsletter widget to your prefered location on page.
 4. Select Title for your subscribe newsletter form.